 intervention in clinical practice

-Kang, K, Gholizadeh, L, Inglis, SC & Han, H-R 2017, 'Correlates of health-related quality of life in patients with myocardial infarction: A literature review.', International Journal of Nursing Studies, vol. 73, pp. 1-16.View/Download from: UTS OPUS or Publisher's site
+Kang, K, Gholizadeh, L, Inglis, SC & Han, H-R 2017, 'Correlates of health-related quality of life in patients with myocardial infarction: A literature review.', International Journal of Nursing Studies, vol. 73, pp. 1-16.View/Download from: Publisher's site

 BACKGROUND: By the increasing emphasis on health-related quality of life (HRQoL) in patients with myocardial infarction (MI), it is necessary to explore factors that affect HRQoL in this population.
 OBJECTIVES: This study aimed to identify correlates of HRQoL in patients with MI.
 DESIGN: A literature review of the factors that affect HRQoL in patients with MI (1995-2016).
 DATA SOURCES: Three main databases-CINAHL, MEDLINE and PsychINFO-were searched to retrieve relevant peer-reviewed articles published in English.
 REVIEW METHODS: In consultation with a medical librarian, we identified relevant MeSH terms and used them for searching the literature: health-related quality of life/quality of life/HRQoL/QoL, myocardial infarction/heart attack/MI and predict*/factor.
 Data elements were extracted and narratively described variables synthesised into four categories.
 RESULTS: A total of 48 studies met the inclusion criteria and were included in the review.
 Correlates of HRQoL in patients with MI were identified in the following categories: demographic, behavioural, disease-related, and psychosocial factors.
 Specific correlates included age and gender-identity for demographic factors; physical activity and smoking for behavioural factors; severity of MI, symptoms, and comorbidities for disease-related factors; anxiety and depression for psychosocial factors.
 CONCLUSIONS: Identifying correlates of HRQoL can help identify patients who are at risk for poor HRQoL in the recovery or rehabilitation stage of post-MI.
 Future intervention should focus on adjustable correlates such as behavioural and psychosocial factors to promote HRQoL among patients after experiencing MI.

-Deek, H, Noureddine, S, Newton, PJ, Inglis, SC, MacDonald, PS & Davidson, PM 2016, 'A family-focused intervention for heart failure self-care: conceptual underpinnings of a culturally appropriate intervention', Journal of Advanced Nursing, vol. 72, no. 2, pp. 434-450.View/Download from: UTS OPUS or Publisher's site
+Deek, H, Noureddine, S, Newton, PJ, Inglis, SC, MacDonald, PS & Davidson, PM 2016, 'A family-focused intervention for heart failure self-care: conceptual underpinnings of a culturally appropriate intervention', Journal of Advanced Nursing, vol. 72, no. 2, pp. 434-450.View/Download from: Publisher's site

 Aim To describe the design of a randomised controlled trial conducted to evaluate a culturally tailored, nurse-led educational intervention.